Shayan-Akhavan/pybootnet/README.md

 # pybootnet
-Bootstrapping data and visualizing networks between projects in python
+Bootstrapping data and visualizing networks comparing between other communities in python